itcourseinnepal/BCA-IN-Nepal/readme.md

 ### Course Duration
 - 4 Years / 8 Semester
-- You can choose subject in 7 / 8 semester
+- You can choose a subject in the 7 / 8 semester

 ### What It Focus On
-- Introduction to Programming, Database, Application development, Networking, Web Development
+- Introduction to Programming, Database, Application Development, Networking, Web Development

 ### Eligibility
 - Purbanchal University {+2 Any, 45%, Entrance}
 - Tribhuban University {+2 Any, 45%, Entrance}
 - Pokhara University {+2 Math, C Grade, Entrance}

-Advantage
+### Advantage
-- Business Knowledge
+- Business Knowledge / Accounting Knowledge

-Tip: Discount / Schorship

 ### Tribhuban University
 Scholorship : Gov School + College [Website]